Advocating for Clean Air

 We are also greatly reducing our reliance on coal and oil -- in addition to shutting down two coal facilities within the past two years, we are planning to retire an additional coal facility by the end of 2020 and our ownership share in another unit by early 2022.
 FPL has also launched our groundbreaking '30-by-30' plan to install 30 million solar panels by 2030.
-FPL projects that solar will outpace coal and oil combined as a percentage of the company's energy mix by the end of 2020.
+As projected, FPL's solar outpaced coal and oil combined as a percentage of the company's energy mix in 2020.

 NextEra Energy acquired Gulf Power in January 2019 and immediately began identifying investments to improve reliability and expand clean energy, while working to reduce costs for customers.
 The Blue Indigo Solar Energy Center, Gulf Power’s first solar development project, came online in early 2020.
-Plant Crist is being converted from coal to clean natural gas.
+In 2020, we were able to complete the accelerated shut down of coal units at the Gulf Clean Energy Center, formerly Plant Crist.
 A new transmission line is being developed to connect the Gulf Power and FPL systems.
 As these investments come into service, Gulf Power’s CO2 emissions rate is expected to be reduced by approximately 30% in the first three years of NextEra Energy’s ownership.

 Conserving and Managing Water

 Water is critical for traditional forms of power generation, which use water to drive electric steam generators as well as to cool certain power plant equipment.
 To ensure sustainable access to this natural resource, we're active stewards for sourcing, using and managing water in the communities in which we operate.
 NextEra Energy operates power generation across the United States.
-Only two generation facilities that use water are located in regions of high or extremely high water stress in the United States, and these facilities represent only 0.28% of our company’s total water consumption.
+Only one generation facility that uses water is located in a region of high or extremely high water stress in the United States, and this facility represents only 0.08% of our company’s total water consumption.

 We continue to take measures to reduce our water consumption, including investing in both water-free power generation from wind and solar and in more efficient generation at our facilities that use steam turbines.